2guys1code/Reddit-Sentiment-Analysis-with-Visualization/README.md

 ## What it does

-This program extracts user posts submitted on the social media plattform Reddit.
+This program extracts user posts submitted on the social media platform Reddit.
 After it pulls the data, a sentiment analysis using flair determines the sentiment score of the individual posts.
 The results are stored in .csv-Files locally and a graphical illustration is shown to the user.

 Furthermore, the program lets the user select the search term, the subbreddit wished to search on, and a date range.